What is a Stye?

 How to Avoid Getting a Stye or Making it Worse

 Stye precautions are easy to follow because it’s common sense.
 Particularly with all the attention on washing your hands and keeping your area sanitized because of the COVID-19, it’s pretty simple to ward off any chance of getting a stye or making it worse.

 Bacteria travel on your hands and can end up in places where they can wreak havoc.
 Regularly washing your hands helps to reduce the number of bacteria and other particles going into your eye.
 Your glands will be less clogged, and you will significantly reduce the risk of developing a stye.

 A stye is full of pus that is laden with infection-causing bacteria.
 Popping it can cause the infection to spread to other parts of your eye or other areas of your face.
 Poking your eyelids with a sharp object is also dangerous.
 Allowing it to drain naturally will ensure that your eye has the best chance of healing infection-free.

 A stye is unappealing to look at, but avoid covering it with cosmetics.
 Not only will your brushes become contaminated, but the cosmetics can also hinder your healing.
 Makeup may irritate the stye or help it spread to other areas.
 It is also important to throw away any expired makeup you own and to make sure that you remove any cosmetics from your face at the end of the day.

 - Contact Lens Cleanliness

 Contact lenses are one of the most common ways by which stye bacteria spread.
 Improperly cleaned contacts transfer bacteria from the container to the eye.
 You should also wash your hands properly any time you handle your contacts.

 The Bottom Line

-You can treat a stye at home by using a warm compress and taking echinacea and other recommended supplements.
+You can treat a stye at home using a warm compress and taking echinacea and other recommended supplements.
 The best medicine is always prevention.
-Make sure to wash your hands often, remove makeup at the end of the day and clean your contacts properly.
+Wash your hands often, remove makeup from your face at the end of the day and clean your contacts properly.